Journal on Constitutional Democracy

 The second volume of the Journal tackles the broad theme of rhetoric, tracing the political significance and cultural dimensions of the art of persuasion chronologically, from Jefferson’s “First Inaugural Address” through the rhetoric of the 2016 presidential election, and geographically from Iowa to Scotland.
-Topics addressed in Volume 2 of the Journalinclude: mental illness and legislative disenfranchisement in the late-19th and early-20th centuries; the history of the buffoon and the outsider in American electoral politics; and the constitutionality of the inclusion of “under God” in the pledge of allegiance.
+Topics addressed in Volume 2 of the Journal include: mental illness and legislative disenfranchisement in the late-19th and early-20th centuries; the history of the “outsider” in American electoral politics; and the constitutionality of the inclusion of “under God” in the pledge of allegiance.

 Drawing its theme from the famous optimism of JFK’s “First Inaugural Address,” Volume 3 of the Journal on Constitutional Democracy explores where national history started, and how we might re-start and reinvigorate political discourse in the United States, through essays on topics and questions ranging from what constitutes a democratic education, to the jurisprudence of Sandra Day O’Connor, and from the evolving purpose of presidential farewell addresses, to the efficacy (and necessity) of FCC regulations.

 Reckoning, as a collective, with the way in which things–institutions, literary movements, definitions, and even nations–can simultaneously be functional and in a constant state of flux, staff writers for Volume 4 of the Journal on Constitutional Democracy land upon the conclusion that resolving this seeming contradiction requires starting conversations on everything from the re-appropriation of regressive rhetoric for progressive purposes to pulling the curtain back on the manipulation of message that too often comes with wielding control over its medium.

-Students can receive up to three hours of course credit for participating in the Journal by taking HIST/POL SC 4975, the yearlong course associated with its production and publication.
+Students can receive up to three hours of course credit for participating in the Journal by taking CNST_DEM/HIST/POL SC 4975, the yearlong course associated with its production and publication.
 The course meets for two hours in the fall and one hour in the spring, and all past and present members of our Society of Fellows are eligible to enroll, with seats also open to undergraduates pursuing the B.A. in Constitutional Democracy.